Softpanorama

 To determine if a client machine is allowed to connect to a service, TCP wrappers reference the following two files, which are commonly referred to as hosts access files:

-The tcpd program can be set up to monitor incoming requests for telnet, finger, ftp, exec, rsh, rlogin, tftp, talk, comsat and other services that have a one-to-one mapping onto executable files.
+The tcpd program can be used with telnet, finger, ftp, exec, rsh, rlogin, tftp, talk, comsat and other services that have a one-to-one mapping onto executable files.

 Operation is as follows: whenever a request for service arrives, the inetd daemon is tricked into running the tcpd program instead of the normal server. tcpd logs the request and does some additional checks.
 When all is well, tcpd runs the appropriate server program and goes away.